Workplace Harassment Prohibited

 Whom to Contact with a Report or Complaint

-An employee should report claims of harassment, including making a confidential report, to any of the following: individual’s immediate supervisor, the building principal, an administrator, the Nondiscrimination Coordinator, and/or a Complaint Manager.
+An employee should report claims of discrimination, harassment, and/or retaliation, including making a confidential report, to any of the following: individual’s immediate supervisor, the building principal, an administrator, the Nondiscrimination Coordinator, and/or a Complaint Manager.

 The Superintendent shall insert into this policy the names, office addresses, email addresses, and telephone numbers of the District’s current Nondiscrimination Coordinator and Complaint Managers.
 The Nondiscrimination Coordinator also serves as the District’s Title IX Coordinator.